nucypher/rust-umbral/PUBLISHING.md

 For now it has to be done manually.

+## Keeping the changelog and bumping the version

+For every version, list the "Changed" items first (meaning backward incompatible changes), then "Added" (new features), then "Fixed" (bug fixes, or other improvements that do not change the API/ABI).
+Rust has some specifics in what is considered a breaking change; refer to https://doc.rust-lang.org/cargo/reference/semver.html for the full list.
+The version number part (major/minor/patch) that is bumped should correspond to whether there is something in "Changed" or "Added" categories.

 ## Release commit

 - Update `CHANGELOG.md` (replace `Unpublished` with the version and the release date).